 Recreational floaters (aka “tubers”) and wade anglers multiply exponentially once flows drop and stabilize in late June, signaling our guides to look elsewhere for better fly fishing opportunities.

-With our 23+ years of experience as a Montana fly fishing outfitter, our guests have come to lean on our knowledge of the river to help them avoid the crowds while finding plenty of big fish.
+With our 25 years of experience as a Montana fly fishing outfitter, our guests have come to lean on our knowledge of the river to help them avoid the crowds while finding plenty of big fish.

 Missouri River fly fishing trips with Fins and Feathers are available from mid-April through mid-June.
-We turn our full attention to guided trips on the rivers surrounding Bozeman when the salmonfly hatches begin on the Madison and Yellowstone Rivers in late June.
+We turn our full attention to guided trips on the rivers near Bozeman when the salmonfly hatches begin on the Madison and Yellowstone Rivers in late June.

 Reservations can be booked online, via e-mail, or by calling us at 1-406-468-5019.
-Contact Us with any questions regarding our Missouri River fishing trips or for help customizing a Montana fly fishing trip for your group.